Dog Park » Doggozine » DOG WAR: FILM BY ANDREW ABRAHAMS (INTERVIEW)

 After the feature documentary DOG WAR won on the film festival, the Director Andrew Abrahams said:

-Doggozila Magazine had the honor to interview the recently awarded sir Andrew Abrahams, the director of the winning independent documentary DOG WAR.
+Doggozila Magazine had the honor to interview the recently awarded Andrew Abrahams, the director of the winning independent documentary DOG WAR.
 Please read the interview conversation between Doggozila Magazine and the Director in the following text.

 doggozila banner